natyusha/ShokoRelay.bundle/README.md

 **Alternate Episode Ordering**
 It is quite common for anime to have multiple ways of grouping the episodes into seasons.
 This includes: DVD/BD ordering, stream site listings or even manga story arcs.
 If you used Shoko while it still had TvDB support you may find that series in your Plex library are grouping differently than they used to be.
 Using Bleach as an example you can see that [TMDB](https://www.themoviedb.org/tv/30984-bleach/seasons) doesn't split the original run into seasons while [TvDB](https://thetvdb.com/series/bleach#seasons) does.
 Fortunately, TMDB's [Episode Groups](https://www.themoviedb.org/tv/30984-bleach/episode_groups) page provides alternate ordering options (often including TvDB's) in case you would like to use one of them instead.

-If you have "Download Alternate Ordering" enabled under Shoko's "TMDB Download Options" this can be achieved using Shoko's `/Tmdb/Show/{showID}/Ordering/SetPreferred` v3 API endpoint which is available via [/swagger/](https://docs.shokoanime.com/faq#general) (Shoko's public API).
+If you have "Download Alternate Ordering" enabled under Shoko's "TMDB Download Options" this can be achieved using Shoko's `/Tmdb/Show/{showID}/Ordering/SetPreferred` v3 API endpoint which is available via [/swagger/](https://docs.shokoanime.com/faq#general).

 Once you have authenticated with swagger, you can navigate to the previously mentioned endpoint.
 Using Bleach as an example once again, you would enter `30984` (Bleach's TMDB ID) into the `showID` box.
 Then you would the set the 16 character `AlternateOrderingID` in the request body to one of the ones available [here](https://www.themoviedb.org/tv/30984-bleach/episode_groups) (both IDs are available from the URL on TMDB).
 Lastly, click "Execute" and the order will be applied.